-In order for a tax lien to become a crime, the IRS will need to prove that you knowingly attempted to defraud them.
+For a tax lien to become a crime, the IRS must prove that you knowingly attempted to defraud them.
 While many businesses are familiar with good tax practices, some may engage in these taxes unintentionally.

 Avoiding Tax Liens and Crimes

-Businesses can avoid tax liens and crimes by using all of the tools, options and recourse available as soon as they experience financial troubles.
+Businesses can avoid tax liens and crimes by using all the tools, options, and recourse available as soon as they experience financial troubles.

-It’s important to be proactive when experiencing any kind of financial trouble as a business owner.
+It’s essential to be proactive when experiencing financial trouble as a business owner.
 If you’re having cash flow issues, sit down and create a plan to ensure your quarterly filings and deposits are made on time.